edi3on/ip-infinity/README.md

 ### ENS

 ENS allows us to get the user’s wallet very easily.
-ENS also allows us to easily identify users; by using a very readable username, the player is al
+ENS also allows us to easily identify users, ENS serves as a built in username system for us.

 ### Layer two chains
 -Polygon